April 13, 2025

 If Sayaka Murata has proven anything in her career, it’s that she isn’t afraid to ask the most unsettling questions about modern life—and follow them to their bleakest, most bizarre conclusions.
 With Vanishing World, originally published in Japan in 2015 and now newly translated by Ginny Tapley Takemori, Murata once again challenges the boundaries of societal norms, this time through the lens of reproduction, intimacy, and identity in a world that has all but erased them.

-Set in a chillingly plausible future, Vanishing World presents a society where sex and procreation have been surgically separated.
-Artificial insemination is the sole method of reproduction, marriages are contractual arrangements devoid of affection or physical intimacy, and traditional family structures are considered inefficient and outdated.
+Set in a chillingly plausible future, Vanishing World presents a society where society has surgically separated sex and procreation.
+Artificial insemination is the sole method of reproduction, marriages are contractual arrangements devoid of affection or physical intimacy, and traditional family structures are inefficient and outdated.
 Emotions are messier than spreadsheets, and society has chosen order.

 Amane, the novel’s protagonist, is a rare anomaly.
 Conceived through sex—an act now considered not just old-fashioned but shameful—she carries the stigma of her parents’ taboo transgression.
 Her efforts to assimilate are heartbreaking and deeply ironic: she avoids romantic attachment, maintains socially sanctioned casual affairs, and clings to relationships with anime characters in lieu of real emotional intimacy.
 But her very existence is a quiet rebellion, and as she ages, that quiet starts to turn into questions.